adaltas/node-nikita/src/registry.coffee.md

             cnames[name[name.length-1]][''] = handler
             merge obj, names
           else
-            cleanup = (obj) ->
+            walk = (obj) ->
               for k, v of obj
-                v = require.main.require v if typeof v is 'string' if v and typeof v is 'object' and not Array.isArray(v) and not v.handler cleanup v
+                if k isnt '' and v and typeof v is 'object' and not Array.isArray(v) and not v.handler walk v
                 else
+                  v = load v
-                  obj[k] = '': v unless k is ''
+                  obj[k] = if k is '' then v else '': v
-            cleanup name
+            walk name
             merge obj, name

       Object.defineProperty obj, 'registered',